NotCompsky/tagem/INSTALL.md

-# Docker Installation on Single Machine
+# Docker Installation

 ## Description

-This sets up both the web server and the MySQL server on a docker container on the machine these commands are being executed on.
+This sets up both the web server on a docker container on the machine these commands are being executed on.

+Note that the docker image does not also host the MySQL/MariaDB server, as the web server updates far more frequently than the database.

 ## Installation